Pinterest tag How to Put In a Tampon for the First Time | Rael

 1. Wash your hands

 First and foremost, make sure you have clean hands.
 Wash your hands with soap and water before you insert a new tampon.
-Keeping your lady parts nice and clean is of utmost importance.
+Keeping your intimate area nice and clean is important.
+Starting with clean hands helps support a more comfortable, hygienic experience.

 2. Get in position

 Once you get the hang of inserting a tampon, you can pretty much do it in any position that feels comfortable for you.
-However, if you’re new to tampon use or have trouble doing it, Dr. Jennifer Conti, MD, MS, MSc, recommends putting one foot up on the toilet seat.
+However, if you’re new to tampon use or have trouble doing it, Dr. Jennifer Conti, MD, MS, MSc, recommends putting one foot up on the toilet seat or sitting on the toilet with your knees apart.
 This will make it easier to locate the vaginal opening

 3. Locate the opening

 If you’re unsure about how to put in a tampon for the first time, this step will help guide you in the right direction.
 To locate your vaginal opening, Dr. Conti suggests using your fingers.
+Try placing your index finger and middle finger gently at the vaginal opening to help guide the tampon into place.
 If you’re still struggling to find it, go grab a mirror so you can get a better look.
 With practice, this step will become super easy.
 You won’t even need to think about it

 4. Unwrap your tampon